samuelusc/CSCI596-Project/README.md

 It’s a powerful matrix factorization technique used for collaborative filtering.
 This algorithm identifies latent features by decomposing the user-item rating matrix.

 **`Similarity Calculation`**:
 Using Pearson Correlation Coefficient.
 The Pearson correlation coefficient is used to calculate the similarity between different movies.
+The movies are represented as vectors of pre-collected user review ratings.
+For each movie the correlation coefficients of the rating vector with vectors of other movies are collected and sorted.
+The recommneded movies are selected per largest correlation coefficients.

 **`DeepFM`** :
 DNN (Deep Neural Networks) is a nonlinear model capable of capturing more complex relationships.
 FM (Factorization Machines) is a linear model that models implicit relationships between users and items through feature crossing.